7 Latina Poetry Books to Add to Your Collection

 If you’re looking for the end all be all collection of poetry by Latinx poets, we’re recommending “The Latinx Poetry Project”.
 Over 45 Latinx poets are featured in this immense collection of work centered around a variety of themes: from social justice to feminism and beyond, this book truly has it all.

-book cover for \u201cThe Latinx Poetry Project\u201d by Davina Ferreira
+Book cover \u201cThe Latinx Poetry Project\u201d by Davina Ferreira

 Copyright: Alegria Publishing